 11. Canyonlands National Park

 Distance from Las Vegas: 465 miles

-If you are going to visit Arches National Park, combine your visit with Canyonlands National Park, one of the most overlooked national parks near Las Vegas.
+If you are going to visit Arches National Park, combine your visit with Canyonlands National Park.

-Some of my favorite hikes at Canyonlands National Park are Upheaval Dome that can be reached via Upheaval Dome Trail.
-If you are looking for something easier, White Rim Overlook is a trail under 2 miles perfect for beginner hikers.
-Another cool hike is Grand View Point that provides incredible vistas of the park at many overlooks.
+The best hike at Canyonlands National Park is Upheaval Dome that can be reached via Upheaval Dome Trail.
+If you are looking for something easier, White Rim Overlook is a trail under 2 miles perfect for beginners.
+Another cool hike is Grand View Point that provides incredible vistas of the park.

 12. Capitol Reef National Park